-Repeat Business Customers: Repeat business may be a significant challenge for the Central Region.
+- Repeat Business Customers: Repeat business may be a significant challenge for the Central Region.
 Although there is success within the area of business services, it is important that the WCCNM and NMWC partners pursue business services with strategic intent to ensure that the system is addressing business needs from a workforce system-wide perspective versus individual partner program goals and performance criteria.
 The WCCNM is building additional capacity, expertise and dedicating significant investments in technology and partner training.
 Opportunities for improvements is possible by leveraging industry sector strategies and "work and learn" initiatives, and with significant investments in technical solutions to promote quality business engagement and increased customer satisfaction.

-• Silos and Competing Outcome Measurements: The WCCNM is fortunate to have a variety of service providers, funding streams, grant opportunities, and programs and services; however, there are sometimes obstacles that many of the programs and funding streams have their own unique set of eligibility requirements and outcome measurements which can be limiting as well as create confusion for the customer.
+Continuous quality improvement efforts focused on business engagement will also help WCCNM produce high-quality business services. - Silos and Competing Outcome Measurements: The WCCNM is fortunate to have a variety of service providers, funding streams, grant opportunities, and programs and services; however, there are sometimes obstacles that many of the programs and funding streams have their own unique set of eligibility requirements and outcome measurements which can be limiting as well as create confusion for the customer.
 The WCCNM will require an operational approach in the NMWC Centers that promotes collaboration, strengthens programs, and encourages innovation in the delivery of services to individuals and employers in the Central Region.
 The NMDWS has sponsored a New Mexico State WIOA Evaluation team with all core WIOA Titled Programs represented, along with industry, as participants in a Learning Cohort with a focus of addressing such Silos and Competing Outcome measures.